whycody/GoNext/README.md

 #### Sprint Plan

-- Goal: <!-- Create the base architecture of the app and basic interface. -->
+- Goal: Create the base architecture of the app and basic interface.

+    - Registration
+    - Logging in
-    - Goal1
+    - In-App navigation
-    - Goal2
+    - Initial task creation

 - Date: from 18.03 to 04.04, 2 weeks

 - To do:
-    - US1: US description
+    - US1: Registration/Logging in
-    - US2: US description
+    - US2: Creating tasks

 #### Sprint Analysis